 The Company has a stock option plan.
-Certain stock options vest equally over five years.
-Each tranche of the award is considered a separate award with its own vesting period and grant date fair value.
-Compensation expense is recognized over the tranche's vesting period and a corresponding adjustment to contributed surplus equal to the fair value of the equity instruments granted using the Black-Scholes option pricing model taking into consideration estimates for forfeitures.
+Each tranche of the award was considered a separate award with its own vesting period and grant date fair value.
+Compensation expense was recognized over the tranche's vesting period and a corresponding adjustment to contributed surplus equal to the fair value of the equity instruments granted using the Black-Scholes option pricing model taking into consideration estimates for forfeitures.
 The contributed surplus is reduced as options are exercised through a credit to capital stock.
 Any consideration paid by employees or directors on exercising stock options is credited to capital stock.